Why is everyone talking about unpolished rice (brown rice) recently? Why are some of them red or even black? Read on to

 As with white rice, brown rice comes in short, medium and long grain.
 Long grain tends to be more light and fluffy as well as separate when cooked.
 On the other hand, medium and short grains tend to cling together and are more chewy and tender when cooked.
 Chose the type that best suits your preference.

 Store all uncooked brown rice in pest proof containers with lids.
 Uncooked brown rice can be stored at room temperature for up to 6 months.
 To prolong the shelf life of brown rice, you can store it in an airtight container in the refrigerator.
-In all circumstances, make use the first-in-first-out rule to ensure good turnover and maximum freshness.
+In all circumstances, make use of the first-in-first-out rule to ensure good turnover and maximum freshness.

 Cooked rice stored incorrectly can harbour a bacterium called

 Table 1: Rice Cooking Chart